Steve Taylor: 1990s

-Taylor then took a break from music, until 1990 when he returned as the lead singer of Chagall Guevara.
+Taylor then took a break from music until 1990, when he returned as the lead singer of Chagall Guevara.
 Their first recording was "Tale o' the Twister", which appeared on the soundtrack to the 1990 film Pump Up the Volume.
 The band released an album, the self-titled Chagall Guevara, in 1991 on MCA Records.
-A follow-up album was begun, but not finished until 2022 as part of a Kickstarter campaign.
-The band was released from its contract, following slow sales for their debut and broke up.
+A follow-up album was begun, but it was not finished until 2022 as part of a Kickstarter campaign.
+The band was released from its contract, following slow sales for their debut, and broke up.

 Taylor returned with another solo album, Squint, and a live CD, Liver, in the mid-1990s.
-Squint included the track "Smug", which mocks Rush Limbaugh and Barbra Streisand as iconic masters of smugness.
-The album also included the song "Cash Cow", which takes a jab at yet another televangelist, Robert Tilton, as well as "Bannerman" which is a tribute to American Football fans that hold up "John 3:16" banners behind the goalposts.
+Squint included the track "Smug", which uses the persona of Rush Limbaugh as an apparent-example of smugness, and uses Barbra Streisand as an iconic master of apparent-smugness.
+The album also included the song "Cash Cow", which takes a jab at yet another televangelist, Robert Tilton, as well as "Bannerman", which is a tribute to American football fans who hold up "John 3:16" banners behind the goalposts.

 A tribute to Taylor entitled I Predict a Clone: A Steve Taylor Tribute was released in 1994 that featured performances by Sixpence None the Richer, Fleming and John, Starflyer 59, Circle of Dust, and others.

 In the years following those releases, Taylor focused his efforts on running Squint Entertainment and producing projects for other artists, including Sixpence None the Richer's self-titled 1997 release that featured the hit singles "Kiss Me" and a cover of The La's "There She Goes".
 He would be most noted for his work with Newsboys, co-producing five of the band's albums while making contributions to the band's songwriting.
 During this time, Taylor also directed and produced the Newsboys' 1996 movie Down Under the Big Top in which the band stars.

 Taylor began working as a full-time film maker, directing music videos for Fleming and John, Rich Mullins, Sixpence None the Richer, Newsboys, Guardian, Twila Paris, Dakoda Motor Co., Out of the Grey, and two video albums for himself.